Irish Gap Year Covid-19 Travel Requirements and Safety Protocols: Updated July 2022

 In light of the current uncertainty we have updated our payment and refund policy.
 All deposits/fees on future programs are now fully refundable or transferable to another Irish Gap Year program should future programs be postponed due to ongoing Covid-19 issues.
 We hope that this will help to ease any worries families may have about booking future programs with Irish Gap Year.

-Are Gap Year Programs running in Spring ’22?
+Are Gap Year Programs running in Autumn ’22?

-Yes, we are running both our Irish Arts & Culture program and Adventure & Leadership program starting in March 2022 and our European Explorer Program starting in May of ’22.
+Yes, we are running both our Irish Arts & Culture program and Adventure & Leadership program and our European Explorer Program in the autumn of ’22.

 Are your program participants all fully vaccinated?

-Yes, all participants are required to be fully vaccinated and have had a boosted shot within 6 months of their programs start date.
+Yes, all participants are required to be fully vaccinated and have had a booster shot.

 Traveling to Ireland

-Persons travelling to Ireland from North America and Europe do not face any travel restrictions, but must comply with the following health and safety regulations: (1) Provide evidence of full vaccination against Covid-19.
-(2) Produce a negative PCR test result, time stamped no earlier than 72 hours prior to arrival Ireland.
-(3) Complete on on-line passenger locator form providing your address in Ireland.
+Persons travelling to Ireland from North America and Europe do not face any travel restrictions, but must provide evidence of full vaccination against Covid-19.

 Irish Gap Year will communicate the travel requirements to all on-boarded students and their families in the months prior to our program start dates and keep families informed of any changes to the travel requirements for Ireland.